 Complement each other

-Indeed the more you pressure your equipment and yourself the more a weakness will show, sucking away focus from the task in hand.
+Indeed the more you pressure your equipment and yourself, the more a weakness will show, sucking away focus from the task in hand.
 It might be ventilation, fit, weight, storage, or any number of details that begin to show their fault lines.

 It's probably a healthy sign that few of us speak to our helmets and sunglasses.
 But if we did, the biggest compliment we could ever give them is that they just worked.
-That we could forget they were there, knowing they were excelling at what they were designed to do, complementing themselves to compliment us.
+That we could forget they were there, knowing they were excelling at what they were designed for, complementing themselves to compliment us.